timonla/timonla.github.io/_posts/2021-07-27-sustainable-endurance-nutrition.md

 I wanted these to be "healthy", easy to prepare, easy to carry in the jersey pockets and easy to eat while riding.
-While some of these properties depends on the packaging, the recipe really could not be any simpler.
+While some of these properties depend on the packaging, the recipe really could not be any simpler.

 ## "Recipe"